 The Cardiology team offers a wide range of diagnostic and therapeutic services for animals suspected of having heart disease.

-The Cardiology service is run by Anne Kurosawa and Hayley McDonald with the support of Coleen Berry who is the Cardiology Nurse.
-Anne and Hayley are Board-certified Cardiologists and are American and European Specialists in Veterinary Cardiology.
+The Cardiology service is run by Anne Kurosawa, Laurent Locquet and Hayley McDonald with the support of Kitt Hunt.
+Anne, Hayley and Laurent are Board-certified Cardiologists and are American and European Specialists in Veterinary Cardiology.